stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Getting Xcode

 Apple now provide the Xcode suite as a free download from the App Store.
-To install the Command Line Tools, install Xcode from the App Store, then open a Terminal window and enter the following command:
+To install the Command Line Tools, install Xcode from the App Store, then open a terminal window and enter the following command:

 ```shell
 xcode-select --install